CoinCheung/gdGPT/README.md

 #### 4. Launch training
-Set options associated with dataset, pipeline weights and parallel method in the config file of `configs/ds_config_pp.yml`, and launch training.
+After the above steps to set options associated with dataset, pipeline weights and parallel method in the config file `configs/ds_config_pp.yml`, we can launch training.

 (1) Single node training
 Train with this command: